arash-mazidi/WASMIZER/README.md

 Wasmizer will clone the repositories on the repobase folder.
 In addition, the output of the Wasmizer that are binary files are in the output folder.
 In the output folder, there are a metadata.csv file and two folders wasm-wat-files and wasm-wat-files-pre.
 * metadata.csv contains information about the repositories that generated binary files such as name, url, creation date, last pushed date, stars, forsk, size, commit sha, etc.
 * wasm-wat-files contains binary files after comilation for each repository.
-* wasm-wat-files-pre contains binary files bedore compilation for each repository.
+* wasm-wat-files-pre contains binary files before compilation for each repository.

 Furthermore, name and date of all cloned repositories will be stored in the clonedrepo.csv and cloneddate.csv files, respectively.